 Taking the Remitly vs. WorldFirst comparison to online review-based platforms gives you an indication of what customers of both companies have to say about the services they receive.
-On Feefo, WorldFirst gets an average score of 9.2 out of 10.
-Incidentally, Remitly averages at 9.2 out of 10 on Trustpilot.
+On Feefo, WorldFirst gets an average score of 8.8 out of 10.
+Remitly averages at 9.2 out of 10.
 These scores go to show that customers of both companies are largely happy with their services.

 Selecting either Remitly or WorldFirst requires that you take your individual requirements into account at the very onset.
 The aspects you need to consider include: